• Art Magazine

 Photo by Caio, via Pexels

-Best design software for Mac: the professional features
+Best design software for Mac: the professional equipment

-The software ecosystem makes the crucial difference.
-Adobe Photoshop, Illustrator , and InDesign run natively on Apple Silicon , leveraging the full performance of the M4 chip.
+The software ecosystem makes all the difference.
+Adobe Photoshop, Illustrator , and InDesign run natively on Apple Silicon and utilize the full performance of the M4 chip.
 Sketch remains Mac-exclusive and dominates UI/UX design.
-Figma benefits from the superior browser performance on macOS .
+Figma benefits from the superior browser performance under macOS .

-Graphic design apps for Mac like Pixelmator Pro or Affinity Designer offer cost-effective alternatives to Adobe products.
+Graphic design apps for Mac, such as Pixelmator Pro or Affinity Designer, offer cost-effective alternatives to Adobe products.
 These native Mac apps utilize hardware features like the Neural Engine for AI-based image editing or Metal for GPU-accelerated effects.

 The Performance Champions